-Assigning a Kit to a Subject
+The Print window appears.
+You can select a printer, specify number of copies and pages to print.

+Add the Collected Specimen to a Patient Record

-To assign a kit to a collection event for the subject:
+To assign a specimen to a collection event for the subject:

 Click the Collection Event link under the ‘Subject Visit / Collection Events’ section from the Subject Homepage